Ed King: Lynyrd Skynyrd

 Band biographer Mark Ribowsky wrote that King was an outsider in Lynyrd Skynyrd to some extent, as he was from Southern California and the only non-Southerner in the lineup, but that it was King who brought a level of professionalism to the fledgling band.
 King detailed his initial exit from the band in the documentary If I Leave Here Tomorrow: A Film About Lynyrd Skynyrd, saying "Ronnie [Van Zant] and my guitar roadie who changed my strings were thrown in jail in Ann Arbor.
 They didn't arrive...until 10 minutes before we went on.
 I had to play on old strings and I broke two strings during "Free Bird".
 After, Ronnie was riding me, and a lightbulb went off and I said, "That's it."
 I went back to my room, packed up my stuff and left."
 King referred to himself as a peaceful "Southern California hippie" and the band's predilection for drunken brawling never sat well with him; the incident which led to his departure was merely the final straw.

 King's departure in 1975 happened during a particularly difficult tour that the band dubbed the "Torture Tour", a tour that also claimed drummer and founding member Bob Burns weeks earlier due to a mental breakdown.
 The band continued with only two guitarists for a few months before discovering Steve Gaines in 1976.
 Gaines was killed in a plane crash along with his sister Cassie Gaines and Van Zant on October 20, 1977.
 Coincidentally, Steve Gaines was born on the same day as King, September 14, 1949.

 King was one of the guitarists in the reunited Lynyrd Skynyrd in 1987, and played a major role.
 He had to leave the band again in 1996 because of congestive heart failure.
 In 2005, Ed asked Mark Basile, a long time friend, band member and guitarist from New York, to put together the remaining non-touring Skynyrd members, Artimus Pyle, Leslie Hawkins, JoJo Billingsley and Bob Burns for several shows from 2005-2006.
 That band, called The Saturday Night Special Band, played several shows that can be found on YouTube.
-Basile also played shows with Dicky Betts and The Atlanta Rhythm Section.
+Basile also played shows with Dickey Betts and The Atlanta Rhythm Section.